 Although baby boomers are quite digitally savvy, more old-fashioned tactics like direct mail still work on them.
 Consider as an example, the popularity of the AARP Magazine, which had over 23 million subscribers as of a couple years ago.
 If you have products or services that can benefit baby boomers, delivering persuasive content right to their doorstep can be an effective strategy.

 Just make sure that the materials you send are targeted at their interests and needs.
 There aren’t many people in any age group that actually like receiving junk mail.
 When marketing to baby boomers, use attractive pictures, keep the format simple and consider offering coupons or discounted services.

 5. Don’t Make Them Work Too Hard

-For baby boomers (and really for people of all ages) you need to create content that’s easy to access and engage with and then provides a simple way to take further action like purchasing from your company.
+For baby boomers (and really for people of all ages) you need to create content that’s easy to access and engage with.
+Always provide a simple way for readers to take further action such as purchasing from your company.
 People have packed schedules these days, and if you make them jump through too many hoops in terms of poor website speed or user experience, they might find that it’s not worth the effort and leave your brand for another competitor.

 Baby boomers aren’t simply another faceless consumer group.
-They’re a mix of working professionals, retirees, athletes, artists, grandmothers, couples, and other individuals who all want to be able to enjoy their lives.
-Spend as much time and thought creating content for this group as you would for any other demographic, and you’ll see the rewards when baby boomers start responding to your content, identifying with your brand and buying your products and services.
+They’re a mix of working professionals, retirees, athletes, artists, grandparents, couples and other individuals who all want to be able to enjoy their lives.
+Spend as much time and thought creating content and marketing to baby boomers as you would for any other demographic.
+Before long, you’ll see the rewards when baby boomers start responding to your marketing content, identifying with your brand and buying your products and services.